 7 Most Common Plumbing Problems

-*Updated February 10th, 2025
+*Updated July 28th, 2025

 Plumbing problems are one of those household headaches that always seem to happen at the worst possible time.
-Whether it’s a clogged drain slowing down your morning routine, a leaky pipe driving up your water bill, or a running toilet that just won’t stop, these issues can be frustrating—and costly—if left unchecked.
+Whether it’s a clogged drain slowing down your morning routine, a leaky pipe driving up your water bill, or a running toilet that just won’t stop, these plumbing issues can be frustrating—and costly—if left unchecked.

 1. Running Toilet